 Advanced Digital Illustration for Interior Design

 Students will acquire advanced skills in digital illustration using SketchUp Pro, Podium and Photoshop through the application of advanced techniques in lighting, 3-D modeling and texturing to create photo-realistic images of interiors.
 Students will exhibit their proficiency in a professional presentation of an interior design project.
-Prerequisite: 70% in COMM 1120 and 65% in INTD 2500.
+Prerequisite: 70% in COMM 1120, 65% in INTD 2500, and 65% in COMM 2320* (*May be taken concurrently).

 Design History 2